-(% of Treatment Group)
+(% of Intervention Group)

-(% of Treatment Group)
+(% of Intervention Group)

-(% of Treatment Group)
+(% of Intervention Group)

 Savings: In Malawi and Uganda, access to bank accounts increased formal savings by around 25percent over the comparison group.
 However, when researchers looked at both formal and informal savings, they found no increase in overall savings in Malawi.
 In Uganda, overall savings increased by about US$5.00; households saved about US$8.78 in formal accounts, but reduced their informal savings by almost US$4.00.